hexian000/neosocksd/API.md

 **Description**

-(Deprecated) consider using [await.resolve](#awaitresolve) instead.
+Deprecated.
+Consider using [await.resolve](#awaitresolve) instead.

-Resolves a host name locally and blocks the whole server until resolution is finished or times out.
+Resolves a hostname locally and blocks the entire server until completion or timeout.

 ### neosocksd.splithostport